soni780/soni780.github.io/content/authors/admin/_index.md

 ## About Me

-Ambitious and highly skilled Ph.D. candidate in Materials Chemistry with a 4.0 GPA and over five years of experience developing and optimizing materials for real-world applications.
-Experienced in designing and tailoring solid-state materials—including pigments, semiconductors, dielectrics, and thermoelectrics—as well as fluorophores and quantum dots, with a strong focus on structure–property relationships and sustainable innovation.

-I have led 10 successful R&D projects resulting in 5 high-impact publications, with several more in progress.
-My research contributions include developing energy-saving coatings, electronic devices, and optoelectronic applications.
-I'm proficient in planning and conducting both computational and experimental studies using Design of Experiments (DOE) frameworks.

-As a Laboratory Safety Manager, I've enhanced operational protocols and cultivated a safety-first culture.
-I'm an accomplished communicator with strong scientific writing and presentation skills, demonstrated through publications, presentations, and successful mentorship of undergraduate and graduate students in experimental design and material development.
+I am a fourth-year Ph.D. candidate in Materials Chemistry at Oregon State University, specializing in the design and development of solid-state materials.
+My research focuses on creating innovative pigments, semiconductors, dielectrics, and thermoelectrics driven by a passion for sustainable solutions and real-world applications.

+Throughout my doctoral research, I have led 10 successful projects, authored five high-impact publications (two as first author), and developed novel materials with tailored optical, electronic, and magnetic properties.
+My work has been recognized in leading journals and featured in several scientific magazines.

+Prior to my Ph.D., I completed my BS-MS at IISER Kolkata, where I conducted research on fused bithiophene-based conjugated systems, quantum dots, and fluorophores for applications in optoelectronics and bioimaging.

+I bring strong communication and leadership skills to my work, demonstrated through student mentoring, laboratory safety management, and cross-functional collaboration.
+I've also qualified some of the world's most competitive exams—including IIT-JEE Advanced (2016) and GATE (2021)—reflecting my commitment to continuous learning and technical excellence.

+I'm always eager to connect with fellow researchers, explore collaborative opportunities, and apply materials science to solve real-world challenges.